Adapting OpenAI's CLIP Model for Few-Shot Image Inspection in Manufacturing Quality Control: An Expository Case Study with Multiple Application Examples: Case Study 5: Microstructure Images

 \subsection{Few-Shot Classification Performance}

 Our study used 72 simulated nominal images for few-shot learning, with eight images for each defective class--severity combination ($3 \text{ classes [band, bimodal, single-crystal] } \times 3 \text{ severity levels}$).
-The test data had 225 images for the nominal class and 25 for each defect--severity level combination.
+The test data consisted of 225 images for the nominal class and 25 images for each defect-severity level combination.
 The training and testing datasets were balanced based on the overarching nominal and defective classes, i.e., the total number of nominal images was equal to the total number of defective images (irrespective of their category and severity).
 Furthermore, the number of images within each primary defective class (``band'', ``bimodal'', and ``single-crystal'') was equal.
-Similarly, the number of images within the sub-labels of primary defective class and severity level combinations was equal.
-For the sake of conciseness, we only report the few-shot classification performance to highlight the potential of using \texttt{CLIP} with few-shot learning in multi-class image classification applications.
+Similarly, the number of images within the sub-labels of the primary defective class and severity level combinations was equal.
+For the sake of conciseness, we only report the few-shot classification performance to highlight the potential of using \texttt{CLIP} with few-shot learning in multiclass image classification applications.

 Similar to case studies 1-4, Table \ref{tab:fewshot_microstructure_binary} presents the performance of the few-shot learning for the binary image classification experiment (nominal vs. defective).
 Here, we define an image as defective if it belongs to any of the three primary defective classes (``band'', ``bimodal'', and ``single-crystal'').
-This few-shot learning binary classification results show that the model excelled at detecting defects with a sensitivity of 0.987, i.e., 222 out of the 225 defective images were correctly classified.
+The few-shot learning binary classification results show that the model excelled at detecting defects with a sensitivity of 0.987, i.e., 222 out of the 225 defective images were correctly classified.
 Furthermore, nominal images were correctly classified as nominal 80.9\% of the time, with 182 out of 225 nominal images classified correctly.
 Due to the balanced nature of the dataset, the overall accuracy represents the average of those two numbers and is approximately 90\%.